KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Detecting Wikipedia articles strongly based on single library collections.md

 <sup>Olaf Janssen, 21 May 2020</sup>

-*In this post I will illustrate an approach to detect Wikipedia articles whose contents are fully or largely based on content from a single online source, such as an online newspaper archive or a digital text library.
+*In this post I will illustrate an approach to detect Wikipedia articles whose contents are fully or largely based on content from a single online source, such as a full-text digitized newspaper archive or a digital text library.
 Using Dutch Wikipedia I'll track down 247 articles that owe their existence to Delpher and DBNL, two full-text collections operated by the KB, the national library of the Netherlands.*

 ********
 ### Three key players: Delpher, DBNL and KB